tslocum/bgammon/PROTOCOL.md

 # Specification of bgammon.org protocol

-Connect to `bgammon.org:1337` via TCP.
+Connect via `bgammon.org:1337` (TCP) or `wss://ws.bgammon.org` (WebSocket).

-All commands and events are separated by newlines.
+Replace spaces with underscores when sending a password to the server.

-When sending a password to the server, replace spaces with underscores.
+When connected via TCP, commands and events are separated by newlines.

 ## User commands